ruampimentel/ruampimentel_website/content/post/folder-into-github/index.md

 projects: []
 ---

-Sometime I want to link a folder from my pc (or mac) with github, and I'm not using Rstudio on that folder.
-I'm only syncing other kind of projects with no 'coding' or 'syntax'.
+Sometimes,  I want to link a folder from my pc (or mac) with GitHub, and I'm not using Rstudio on that folder.
+I'm only syncing other kinds of projects with no 'coding' or 'syntax'.

 So here is what you should do:

-1. First we have to turn my directory (i.e., folder) into a git repository.
+1. First, we have to turn my directory (i.e., folder) into a git repository.
-2. Then I can link that git repository with github in many ways.
+2. Then I can link that git repository with GitHub in many ways.

 ### Step 1 - Turn a directory into a git repository